GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-Q:

 **-Q**\ *bmode*/*fmode*\ [**+d**]
     Can only be used in conjunction with **-T**.
-Append two different modes settings separated by a slash:
+Append two different mode settings separated by a slash:

-    The *bmode* determines how we construct the surface: Specify **c** for cumulative volume through time [Default], or **i** for incremental volume added for each time slice.
+        * The *bmode* determines how we construct the surface: Specify **c** for cumulative volume through time [Default], or **i** for incremental volume added for each time slice.

-    The *fmode* determines the volume flux curve we use: Give **c** for a constant volume flux or **g** for a Gaussian volume flux [Default] between the start and stop times of each feature.
+        * The *fmode* determines the volume flux curve we use: Give **c** for a constant volume flux or **g** for a Gaussian volume flux [Default] between the start and stop times of each feature.

     These fluxes integrate to a linear or error-function volume fraction over time, respectively, as shown below.
     By default we compute the exact cumulative and incremental values for the seamounts specified.
 Append **+d** to instead approximate each incremental layer by a disc of constant thickness.